logo

 Alternative Route

-The requirements for a teaching license vary by state, but prospective teachers should anticipate taking an exam such as the Praxis Subject Assessments.
+The requirements for a teaching license vary by state, but prospective teachers should anticipate taking an exam series such as the Praxis Subject Assessments.
 Prospective teachers following alternative pathways to licensure may be able to supplement their education with career experience in the business field to qualify.
-Future business teachers at the collegiate level may also pursue a master’s or doctoral level.
+Future business teachers at the collegiate level may also pursue a master’s or doctoral level degree in business.

 Helpful Skills and Experience

 Most teachers of business subjects have some work experience in the private or public business sectors.
 This experience may be earned through internships during school and through full-time employment following graduation from a four-year school.
 Many teachers in career and technical education programs have strong networks with the local business community that allow them to provide additional learning opportunities for students and placement opportunities for graduates, so networking and communication skills are a must for this career.
-In addition, successful business teachers will stay up-to-date on current events and evolving best practices in the field, and skilled at teaching students to apply business theory to real-world examples.
+In addition, successful business teachers stay up-to-date on current events and evolving best practices in the field so that they can teach students to apply business theory to real-world examples.

 Additional Resources